Carmendelope/app-cluster-api/README.md

 # app-cluster-api
 ​
-The application cluster api is the component responsible of receiving request from the management cluster components, and redirecting those requests to the appropriate internal components.
+The application cluster api receives requests from the management cluster components and redirects those requests to the appropriate internal components.

-The internal structure follows a gRPC service structure where the name of the Service matches the receiver name to facilitate implementation and tracking.
+The internal structure follows a gRPC service structure, where the name of the service matches the receiver name to facilitate implementation and tracking.
 ​
 ## Getting Started